Get your Toronto fix by spotting some of the city’s most iconic places in these 15 movies and TV series filmed in the city.

 The 2012 remake of the 1990 sci-fi thriller features Colin Farrell, Jessica Biel and Kate Beckinsale in a wild chase through a dystopian future city that looks a lot like Toronto (because it is).
 Watch for the nail-biting car chase under the Gardiner, spot the city’s iconic Roy Thomson Hall and the TTC’s Lower Bay Station, and see scenes shot at the University of Toronto’s Knox College.

-Toronto became the stage for all that jazz when the 1920’s roared into the city to take over landmarks like Casa Loma, the cobblestone-paved Distillery District, Greektown’s Danforth Music Hall, and Osgoode Hall at the intersection of Queen and University.
+Toronto became the stage for all that jazz when the 1920s roared into the city to take over landmarks like Casa Loma, the cobblestone-paved Distillery District, Greektown’s Danforth Music Hall, and Osgoode Hall at the intersection of Queen and University.
 Basically, if there was a stately old building in Toronto, it was readying itself for a closeup while the Chicago production team was in town.

 For five seasons, multiple Tatiana Maslanys could be spotted all over Toronto speaking in different accents and sporting a variety of hairstyles.
 Queen Street’s Graffiti Alley and the old Don Jail have multiple cameos in this completely addictive sci-fi series and the west end’s trendy Parkdale neighbourhood is featured, too.

-This comic book-based series involves seven estranged superhero siblings (including Canada’s own Ellen Page) trying to save the world (dysfunctionality be damned).
+This comic book-based series involves seven estranged superhero siblings (including Canada’s own Elliot Page) trying to save the world (dysfunctionality be damned).
 The gorgeous greenhouse in Toronto’s Allan Gardens gets some time on screen as does the cool, up-and-coming Queen East neighbourhood.

-Keep an eye out for the Colette Grand Cafe, The Broadview Hotel (with their rooftop bar and The Civic restaurant), and Flock restaurant on Harbord.
+Keep an eye out for the Colette Grand Cafe, The Broadview Hotel (with their rooftop bar and The Civic restaurant) and Flock restaurant on Harbord.

 Coming up on their fifth season, this hilarious half-hour show from a squad of Toronto’s funniest women features episodes with titles like “Last Year You Weren’t 40” and “Start by Having Rich Parents.”